zzhangjii/learning-library/workshops/jcs-devops/JCSPipelineStackManager200.md

 ### **STEP 14:** Monitor in Oracle Cloud

 - Switch back to browser tab with **Oracle Stack Manager**.
 Click on the **Stacks** tab.
 You should see that Alpha02 stack is "Creating" and building out an Oracle Database Cloud Service and a Java Cloud Service.
-You may need to click on the refresh button if the stack is not immediately visibile.
+You may need to click on the refresh button if the stack is not immediately visible.

     ![](images/200/Picture200-53.png)